FUBU: FUBU Records

 From 2001 to 2003, FUBU established a record label, first releasing a compilation album entitled The Good Life in 2001 and then an album by the 54th Platoon entitled All or Nothin' in 2003.
 Both albums made it on the Billboard charts.

+In popular media

+A FUBU shirt is an important plot element of the episode "FUBU" of the television series Atlanta.